Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?

-Domain-specific knowledge drives processing throughout the pipeline.
-As shown in the green elements of \autoref{fig:pipeline}, we incorporate specialized expertise through carefully crafted LLM prompts (both general and state-specific), structured reference data (column and county lists), and external validation sources (historical population data).
-These knowledge components serve as the primary targets for our iterative refinement process, allowing us to systematically encode domain expertise into the automated workflow.
+The \emph{Aligned Tables} compose an evaluation-ready, cohesive panel dataset.
+Domain-specific knowledge guides the pipeline.
+As shown in the green elements of \autoref{fig:pipeline}, we incorporate specialized expertise through carefully crafted LLM prompts and structured reference data (e.g., standardized column/vehicle-category list).
+These knowledge components emerge, in part, from the iterative refinement process: by comparing pipeline outputs against gold standard data, researchers identify key error patterns and articulate the domain knowledge needed to address them.
+This approach economically focuses human attention on the error patterns that matter most while effectively scaling domain expertise, as the developed knowledge components can then be applied to very large corpora of tables that would be infeasible to process manually.